feroldi/ricing/chapter1/item2.md

 X resources provide a simple yet powerful way to customize your X session.
 With files such as `.Xresources`, you can easily assign colors and fonts globally or for specific applications.

-_NB_: If you have a `.Xdefaults` filea as opposed to a `.Xresources`, it may be a good idea to change it. `.Xdefaults` is reloaded everytime an X program starts, therefore less eddicient.
+_NB_: If you have a `.Xdefaults` file as opposed to a `.Xresources`, it may be a good idea to change it. `.Xdefaults` is reloaded everytime an X program starts, therefore less eddicient.

 Most often, it is used to set colors globally and then application specific options, typically for a terminal. `urxvt` is a common item that has its options set in `.Xresources`.
 The syntax is quite simple, makeing it easy to read *and* write.
 The syntax typically follows `appname*resource*subresource...*subresource: value`.
 If you want a setting to apply to all applications that use the X Resources,